 What to Bring

 - Their game and hardware to run it on.
 If your game involves networked multi-player, we highly recommend bringing your own wired network.
 No private wireless networks are allowed as they interfere with the event wifi.

 - A power strip.
 Each team will have access to 1 plug at/near their table.
 Unless you can run all your devices off one plug, bring a power strip.

 - Food.
 There are nearby restaurants, but teams will likely not have enough time to leave the event to go get food.
 Unless you have extra parents you can send on a food run, pack lunches and snacks.

 - Signed release forms.
 Every team member must have a release/consent form signed by their parent/guardian.

 While some kids just spend their free time playing video games, others are making them!
 The Oregon Game Project Challenge (OGPC) promotes STEAM (Science, Technology, Engineering, Art and Design, and Mathematics) through video game development.

 OGPC is a yearly computer game development competition that promotes the entire STEAM spectrum.
 Middle/high school students form teams of coders, animators, artists, musicians, writers, etc. to compete for awards in various categories while learning valuable skills.
 It bridges the disciplines in a way that most academic courses do not and encourages students with different talents to work together.

-For 2017, the tenth annual event, the theme is Space Race.
+For 2018, the eleventh annual event, the theme is Connections.
 Come see how students interpret the theme and what our many teams from across Oregon and Washington have created.